Asian Development Bank: PDA Grant

 Location of residency: Anywhere in the worldView website Save

-ADB provides $50,000 grant for trying out innovative local solutions to Asia’s water challenges, with the intention of replicating and scaling up such successful practices across the region called Pilot and Demonstration Activities, these small water projects test and validate approaches, technologies, and business models to improve water resources management and water services delivery.
+ADB provided small-scale grant of $50,000 under the Facility for Pilot and Demonstration Activities for trying out innovative local solutions to Asia’s water challenges, with the intention of replicating and scaling up such successful practices across the region.
+These small water projects tested and validated approaches, technologies, and business models to improve water resources management and water services delivery.

 About water pilot and demonstration activities